 From Oslo to Gaupne

-Gaupne, the southwest point of the Sognefjellet National Tourist Route, lie approximately 360 kilometres northwest of Oslo.
+Gaupne, the southwest point of the Sognefjellet National Tourist Route, lie approximately 220 miles northwest of Oslo.

 The drive from Oslo to Gaupne takes approximately six hours and includes one ferry.
 Follow the E18 from Oslo to Sandvika.
 From Sandvika you follow the E16 to the roundabout at Soknedalsveien and follow fv.
 7 towards Gol.
 Turn to the right at Gol and follow fv.
 52 to Hemsedal.
 Continue crossing the Hemsedalsfjellet mountain to Borgund.
 Follow E16 from Borgund to Lærdal.
 Then follow E5 from Lærdal to Fodnes where you take the ferry to Mannheller.
 Continue along fv.
 5 to Sogndal.
 At Sogndal, turn to the right and follow fv.
 55 to Gaupne.